Welcome to Term 3

 Baby number three for Rob Maguire

-Congratulations to Rob Maguire (Year 9 Coordinator)and his wife April, who were blessed with a little girl on 4 July.
+Congratulations to Rob Maguire (Year 9 Coordinator)and his wife April, who was blessed with a little girl on 4 July.
 Grace Lesleigh Maguire was born at 3.20pm weighing 7 pounds and 12 ounces.
 Here is a photo when Grace was just born.

 Speaking of babies, the photo we promised of Kylie Trendell’s new baby is here.
 She is a picture of peaceful bliss on her fluffy pink blanket.